vinnie-kaboom/ansible-api/README.md

 # Ansible API

 A simple API service that helps you run Ansible playbooks remotely.
-This service allows you to execute playbooks stored in a Git repository through HTTP endpoints.
+This service allows you to execute playbooks stored in Git repositories through HTTP endpoints, with features like repository management, logging, and monitoring.

+## Features

+- Execute Ansible playbooks from Git repositories
+- Repository management (add, remove, list repositories)
+- Automatic backup and rollback capabilities
+- Comprehensive logging and monitoring dashboard
+- Secure execution environment
+- Clean and simple API interface

 ## Quick Start